minetest/minetest/doc/Android.md

 While you're playing the game normally (that is, no menu or inventory is shown), the following controls are available:
 * Look around: touch screen and slide finger
-* double tap: place a node
+* Double tap: Place a node
-* long tap: dig node or use the holding item
+* Long tap: Dig node or use the holding item
+* Press back: Pause menu
-* touch buttons: press button
+* Touch buttons: Press button
 * Buttons:

-1. left upper corner: chat
+1. Left upper corner: Chat
-2. right lower corner: jump
+2. Right lower corner: Jump
-3. right lower corner: crouch
+3. Right lower corner: Crouch
-4. left lower corner (Joystick): walk/step...
+4. Left lower corner (Joystick): Walk/step...
-5. left lower corner: display inventory
+5. Left lower corner: Display inventory

 When a menu or inventory is displayed:
-* double tap outside menu area: close menu
+* Double tap outside menu area: Close menu
+* Press back: Close menu
-* tap on an item stack: select that stack
+* Tap on an item stack: Select that stack
-* tap on an empty slot: if you selected a stack already, that stack is placed here
+* Tap on an empty slot: If a stack are selected already, that stack is placed here
-* drag and drop: touch stack and hold finger down, move the stack to another slot, tap another finger while keeping first finger on screen --> places a single item from dragged stack into current (first touched) slot.
+* Drag and drop: Touch stack and hold finger down, move the stack to another slot, tap another finger while keeping first finger on screen --> places a single item from dragged stack into current (first touched) slot.
 If a stack is selected, the stack will be split as half and one of the splitted stack will be selected
 ### Limitaions